fabfernandez/go-userapi/README.md

 # User API

-A simple REST API for managing users, built with Go and MySQL.
+A simple CRUD REST API microservice for managing users, built with Go and MySQL.

+This whole thing was made in a few hours in 1 day using the Cursor IDE, using Claude 3.5 as the IA model.
+It's a fully functional docker app.
+Includes tests, documentation on how to start it and how to use the endpoints.
+I have no idea about Go, I neved coded in Go before and this doesn't count.
+This works as an example about how the software development profession is changing.

 ## Features